 - Incidents of criminality must be reported to the police as soon as is practicable.

 - All personal information provided will be treated as confidential.

 - All parties involved are expected to treat the matter confidentially.

 - Researchers who wish to provide feedback about the services or facilities provided by the Reading Room are encouraged to do so online.
-Researchers may also express informal feedback in person to a staff member or the Client Services Coordinator.
+Researchers may also express informal feedback in person to a staff member or the Program Manager, Engagement and Outreach.

 - Researchers are encouraged to provide their feedback in writing both to facilitate the Reading Room’s management of the feedback process and particularly where the issue raised is of a serious or significant nature.

-- All written feedback will be provided to the Client Services Coordinator for review and action in accordance with procedures.
-Reading Room staff will ensure that all researchers are able to contact the Client Services Coordinator to provide any feedback or make a complaint.
+- All written feedback will be provided to the Program Manager, Engagement and Outreach for review and action in accordance with procedures.
+Reading Room staff will ensure that all researchers are able to contact the Program Manager, Engagement and Outreach to provide any feedback or make a complaint.

-- In extreme circumstances or where the Client Services Coordinator is the subject of the complaint, the complaint should be directed to the Manager, Special Collections and Grainger Museum.
+- In extreme circumstances or where the Program Manager, Engagement and Outreach is the subject of the complaint, the complaint should be directed to the Manager, Cultural Collections (University Archivist).

 - All feedback will be documented, retained and considered as part of our ongoing commitment to providing a productive, safe and respectful space for researchers and staff.

 - Any staff witnessing, discovering or experiencing an incident within the Reading Room or during the provision of Reading Room services should report that incident according to the incident reporting procedures as soon as is reasonably practicable and before leaving work for that day.